EGA-archive/ega-download-client/README.md

 * Downloads resume from where they left off in the event that the connection is interrupted.
 * pyEGA3 supports file segmenting and parallelized download of segments, improving overall performance.
 * After download completes, file integrity is verified using checksums.
-* Download of genomic ranges is supported for some files.
+* pyEGA3 implements the GA4GH-compliant htsget protocol for download of genomic ranges for data files with accompanying index files.

 ### Tutorial video